 Can You Apply Polyurethane Over Acrylic Paint?

-Yes, polyurethane can be applied to acrylic paint as well, provided the paint has had ample time to cure.
+Yes, polyurethane can be applied to acrylic paint as well, given the paint has had ample time to cure.

 Acrylic paints typically need between 21 and 30 days to cure, and only after should you apply polyurethane.